kanchan745/Student-management-system/README.md

-Student Management System
+Student Management System (Python)

-A simple CLI based Student Management System built using Python.
+This is a simple CLI based Student Management System built using Python.
-This project uses OOP and file handling concepts.
+I created this project to understand Object Oriented Programming and File Handling concepts in a practical way.

 Features
-- Add student
+- Add new student
-- View students
+- View all students
-- Search student
+- Search student by roll number
-- Delete student
+- Delete student record
+- Data stored permanently in a text file

 Concepts Used
-- Python OOP
+- Python Classes and Objects
+- Constructor (__init__)
-- File Handling
+- File Handling (read, write, append)
+- Menu driven program
+- Basic error handling

+How to Run
+1. Install Python
+2. Run the file using:
+   python student_management.py

+Future Improvements
+- Update student details
+- Add marks and grades
+- Convert to GUI application

 Author
 Kanchan Shakya